 Great weekend walk

-Not many cities have more than one harbour, let alone two that you can walk between in one day.
-The 16km Coast to Coast Walkway takes you from Waitematā Harbour to Manukau Harbours, with with Pukekawa / Auckland Domain, Outhwaite Park, Maungawhau / Mt Eden, Maungakiekie / One Tree Hill and Jellicoe Park along the way.
+Not many cities have one harbour, let alone two that you can walk between in one day.
+The 16km Coast to Coast Walkway takes you from Waitematā Harbour to Manukau Harbour, with Pukekawa / Auckland Domain, Outhwaite Park, Maungawhau / Mt Eden, Maungakiekie / One Tree Hill and Jellicoe Park along the way.

 It’s a wonderful way to see Auckland’s treasures in one day, or split the walk into three parts and complete the mission over three weekends.

-If you visit the Ambury Regional Park, why not do a little bird-watching on the Foreshore Walk?
+While you’re there, do a little bird-watching on the Foreshore Walk.
 It’s nesting season for many of New Zealand’s native birds, and there are more than 80 species of birds in the area.

-While you must keep clear of nesting birds, one place to get up close to native species is at Auckland Zoo, where you can meet a ruru.
-Visitors can experience ruru within Te Wao Nui (in Te Pō / The Night) and also at the zoo’s daily Hidden New Zealand keeper talk.
-The ruru, or morepork, is Aotearoa’s longest established native owls and is a wee cutie, only weighing about 175 grams on average (and also vying for Bird of the Year).
+Another place to get up close to native species is at Auckland Zoo, where you can meet a ruru.
+Experience ruru within Te Wao Nui (in Te Pō / The Night) and also at the zoo’s daily Hidden New Zealand keeper talk.
+The ruru, or morepork, is Aotearoa’s longest established native owl and is a wee cutie - weighing only 175 grams on average.

 Zoo visitors also have the opportunity to experience another stunning bird of prey, the barn owl (which colonised New Zealand from Australia) – either at Hidden New Zealand or by opting for a special personal experience.

 For every month of the year, there’s a flower that’s in bloom in Auckland.
-But in spring, the blossoms and flowers are showing off their beauty big time.
-While nature can sometimes be unpredictable, here’s what you’re likely to see in flower when in Auckland this spring:
+But in spring, the blossoms and flowers are abundant.
+While nature can sometimes be unpredictable, here’s what you’re likely to see in flower this spring:

 Magnolias are some of the earliest blooming flowers, popping up in late winter and early spring.
 Many streets in Auckland feature spectacular magnolias, and the Magnolia Garden in the Auckland Botanic Gardens will be a shower of pink in August and September.